flywheel-apps/flywheel-tutorials/CONTRIBUTING.md

 - ~"Tutorial Improvement"  If you have suggestions for how we can improve an existing tutorial by clarifying, expanding, or simply adding content to.

-- ~"Tutorial Contribution"  If you have your own tutorial notebook to submit for publication in this repository, add this label to your merge request.
-    Please ensure that you've read and followed the instructions outlined in this document before submitting.

 - ~"Tutorial Request"  If you are unable to contribute yourself, but would like to request a tutorial on a specific topic, please use this tag.